alexhernandezgarcia/alexhernandezgarcia.github.io/slides/crystal-gfn-ai4mat23.md

 --

 A crystal structure is characterized by its .highlight1[unit cell], a small imaginary box containing atoms in a specific spatial arrangement with certain symmetry.
-The unit cell repeats iself periodically in all directions.
+The unit cell repeats itself periodically in all directions.

 ---